Greenwashing Examples: The Nine Biggest Fines Handed Out So Far

 Tamara Davison is a journalist who specializes in sustainability and the environment.
 Reporting from around the world, she's seen firsthand the direct impact waste is having on coastal communities and our oceans.
 As a diver trained in ecological monitoring, the changes Tamara has seen in marine habitats inspired her to action.
 She's previously written for The Guardian, The Independent and the Evening Standard.
 She's also produced environmental documentaries for EuroNews.

-To combat the threat of greenwashing incidents, authorities worldwide are introducing legislation and penalties.
-Most recently, the European Union kicked off 2024 by adopting a new law to stop greenwashing practices.
+Authorities around the world are introducing legislation and penalties to combat the threat of greenwashing incidents.
+Most recently, the European Union kicked off 2024 by adopting a new law — the Greenwashing Directive — to stop greenwashing practices.

 What’s on this page?